-From the Forums at Sexe Sexting is OK, but only if you're in a rela dirty messages to show their friends.
-Bu better hope you never break up! -Rachael, 19, NJ Sending naked pictures is bad, because regret in the future.
-Pictures can be use -Elly, 16, Nigeria First of all, after the relationship is over, they have the pictures and can do so mu that could harm you.
-Also, if you're under it's illegal, which I would not want to risk -Fred, 16, AL photos and decide as a prank to send them to other people.
+-Rachael, 19, NJ

+Sending naked pictures is bad, because we should be careful about doing things we might regret in the future.
+Pictures can be used against you.

+-Elly, 16, Nigeria

+First of all, after the relationship is over, they have the pictures and can do so much that could harm you.
+Also, if you're under 18, it's illegal, which I would not want to risk. -Fred, 16, AL